Charged with Theft by Deception in Pennsylvania? We Can Help.

 Here’s how theft by deception works.
 Theft by deception means that someone uses deception to intentionally obtain or withhold property, including money, that does not belong to them.
 For example, someone lists a rare BMW on Craigslist at a bargain price and asks everyone who responds to their ad to send them a down-payment to finalize the sale — although the seller does not actually have a BMW to sell.

-What is Theft by Deception?
+What is Theft by Deception in Pennsylvania?

 Theft by deception is a type of theft crime when someone intentionally obtains or withholds someone else’s property by deceiving them.
 In Pennsylvania, someone can be guilty of theft by deception if he or she intentionally does any of the following: